-The Skullcandy Sesh Evo are adequate for neutral listening.
+The Skullcandy Sesh Evo are fair for neutral listening.
 Once you find the right-sized ear tips, they deliver audio with exceptional consistency.
 Unfortunately, their overemphasized bass response and slightly recessed treble generate a somewhat unbalanced sound profile.
 Thankfully, mids are accurately reproduced, so vocals and leads should sound present and clear.

 The Skullcandy Sesh Evo are decently comfortable.
-They don't enter your ear too deeply and once you find the right-sized ear tips, they don't put too much pressure on the inside of your ear canal.
+They don't enter your ear too deeply, and once you find the right-sized ear tips, they don't put too much pressure on the inside of your ear canal.
 You should also be aware that using the multi-function button forces the buds further into your ear, which can be annoying.
 The buds themselves are also a little on the bulky side, and you might start to feel a little discomfort in the outer ear region.

 The Skullcandy Sesh Evo have an alright physical control scheme.
 It relies entirely on multi-press inputs on the buds' multi-function button, with one tap of either bud pausing and playing media and answering calls, three taps to turn on your phone's voice assistant, and four taps to change the EQ preset.
 Turning up the volume requires a double-tap of the right bud while turning it down requires the same input on the left unit.
 Holding down the left and right bud skips tracks backward and forwards, respectively.
-You'll receive voice prompts for powering the headphones on and off, successful Bluetooth pairing, and activating the voice assistant.
+You can receive voice prompts for powering the headphones on and off, successful Bluetooth pairing, and activating the voice assistant.

 Like most truly wireless headphones, the Skullcandy Sesh Evo are outstandingly portable.
 They can easily be carried in your pocket, though their case is a little on the tall side.

-These in-ears are well-built.
-While their all-plastic construction doesn't seem especially premium, the buds and case still feel quite dense and sturdy and should survive a couple of small drops and bumps.
+The Skullcandy Sesh Evo are well-built.
+While their all-plastic construction doesn't seem especially premium, the buds and case still feel quite sturdy and should survive a couple of small drops and bumps.
 The buds are also rated IP55 for dust and water resistance, though this isn't something we currently test for.

-These in-ears have okay treble accuracy.
-It's underemphasized across the entire range, so vocals and lead instruments may lack detail while sibilants sound dull and somewhat lispy.
+The Skullcandy Sesh Evo have okay treble accuracy.
+The response is underemphasized across the entire range, so vocals and lead instruments may lack detail while sibilants sound dull and somewhat lispy.

 The stereo imaging performance of these headphones is excellent.
 Their weighted group delay falls entirely beneath the audibility threshold, resulting in tight bass and transparent treble.
-The L/R drivers are also very well-matched in terms of amplitude, frequency, and phase response, meaning that objects are accurately placed in the stereo image.
-That said, these results are only valid for our test unit, and yours may perform differently.
+The L/R drivers are also very well-matched in amplitude, frequency, and phase response, meaning that objects are accurately placed in the stereo image.
+That said, these results are only valid for our unit, and yours may perform differently.

 The weighted harmonic distortion performance is decent.
 While most of the range falls within good limits, you may encounter some distortion throughout the treble range, more so at moderate volumes.
 However, it shouldn't be too noticeable for most listeners.

-The Skullcandy Sesh Evo earbuds have an integrated microphone.
+These in-ears have an integrated microphone.

-These in-ears have sub-par battery performance.
-They provide just 4.7 hours of continuous playback time, which is far less than alternatives like the Boltune BT-BH024 Truly Wireless.
-Thankfully, their case yields roughly three additional charges, and they take under an hour to completely recharge.
-You can also use one bud while the other charges, though you'll be missing out on a couple of control functions, like volume adjustment and track skipping.
+The Skullcandy Sesh Evo have sub-par battery performance.
+They last around 4.7 hours on a single charge, far less than alternatives like the Boltune BT-BH024 Truly Wireless.
+However, battery performance depends on your usage, so your real-life experience may vary.
+That said, their carrying case holds roughly three additional charges.
+You can also use one bud while the other one charges, although you won't be able to access controls like volume or track skipping.

 These in-ears are Bluetooth-only and can't connect to Xbox One consoles.

 The Skullcandy Sesh Evo are simple true wireless headphones that are a very good fit for sports and fitness.
-Their stable fit, sturdy construction, and bass-heavy sound profile make them suitable for taking to the gym or out on a run.
-Unfortunately, their unbalanced sound profile won't be for everyone, and their continuous battery life is a little on the short side.
+Their stable fit, sturdy construction, and bass-heavy sound profile make them suitable for taking to the gym or out running.
+Unfortunately, their unbalanced sound profile may not be ideal for all users, and their continuous battery life is a little on the short side.

 The Skullcandy Indy Evo True Wireless and the Skullcandy Sesh Evo True Wireless perform quite similarly despite their differing designs.
 The Indy Evo have a talk-through feature, provide a more neutral bass response, and have a superior integrated microphone.
 The Sesh Evo offer much better battery performance, block out more ambient noise, leak less audio, and have a better-balanced treble response.